zn-jba/flask-web-calendar/readme.md

 ## Functionality

 An app that saves all your events to a local SQLite database.
-It employs a REST API powered by the Flask framework with the packages Flask-SQLAlchemy and Flask-RESTful.
+It employs a REST API powered by the Flask web framework with the packages Flask-SQLAlchemy and Flask-RESTful.

 ## Setup